Jurj-Bogdan/dot-twigrenderer/docs/book/v3/examples/example-translation-ext.md

-# Using the form elements extension
+# Using the translation extension

 Dot-twigrenderer extends Twig with a filter called `trans` that parses translations in singular and plural forms.